ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 This took a couple hours so maybe I should've submitted a job but it's done now!
 I made a Genome_Binning directory under BAM_Files and put the result of this, depth.txt in it. depth.txt is 87 Mb.

 I submitted my binning job!!!
-I hope it works with no more BIG PROBLEMS!
+I hope it works smoothly, but I'm glad it has the weekend to run!
 Here is the script, called binning.qsub in /mnt/ls15/scratch/users/f0002184/MAPPING_MEGA_ASSEMBLY/BAM_Files/Genome_Binning.
 ```
 #! /bin/bash